itsparas/serverlessHTMLtoPDF/readme.md

-# PDF Tool Generator
+# HTML to PDF Generator

 ## Description

-PDF Tool Generator is a Lambda function that converts HTML strings to PDF, saves the generated PDF to an S3 bucket, and provides the URL of the PDF in the response.
+This is a Lambda function that converts HTML strings to PDF, saves the generated PDF to an S3 bucket, and provides the URL of the PDF in the response.

 ## Table of Contents